 He says, “This drone can go inside buildings, find targets, and take them out while avoiding obstacles.”

-It comes with 400-gram grenade that can be set off remotely or when it senses activity nearby.
+It comes with a 400-gram grenade that can be set off remotely or when it senses activity nearby.

-The Hoverbee is superb surveillance tool in addition to its deadly powers.
+The Hoverbee is a superb surveillance tool in addition to its deadly powers.
 Its real-time video feeds and sensor-equipped, night-vision capabilities allow operators to make quick assessments of circumstances.

 Also Read: Tata to manufacture military aircraft for IAF by 2026

 Fast situational awareness is made possible by the drone’s lightweight construction and small size, which make it simple to deploy and recover.
-Soldiers now have flexible tool for building interventions and other difficult locations with the Hoverbee, breakthrough in Personal Reconnaissance Systems (PRS).
+Soldiers now have a flexible tool for building interventions and other difficult locations with the Hoverbee, a breakthrough in Personal Reconnaissance Systems (PRS).
 Even more improving its operational efficiency is the fact that it can be launched and recovered with one hand.

 One significant development in counterterrorism tactics is the acquisition of the Hoverbee by the Indian Army.
 With less collateral damage, the military should be able to destroy threats much more effectively thanks to this cutting-edge technology.